Tools In

 Use in Your Code

-Paste the copied string directly into your HTML, CSS, JavaScript, or JSON.
-The image will render inline without needing a separate file or server request.
+Paste the copied string directly into your HTML, CSS, code, or data payload.
+The image renders inline without needing a separate file or a server request.

 Frequently Asked Questions